DistrictDataLabs/yellowbrick/docs/api/model_selection/index.rst

 The currently implemented model selection visualizers are as follows:

+-  :doc:`validation_curve`: visualizes how the adjustment of a hyperparameter influences training and test scores to tune the bias/variance trade-off.
--  :doc:`learning_curve`: shows how the size of training data influences the model to diagose if a model suffers more from variance error vs. bias error.
+-  :doc:`learning_curve`: shows how the size of training data influences the model to diagnose if a model suffers more from variance error vs. bias error.

 Model selection makes heavy use of cross validation to measure the performance of an estimator.
 Cross validation splits a dataset into a training data set and a test data set; the model is fit on the training data and evaluated on the test data.
 This helps avoid a common pitfall, overfitting, where the model simply memorizes the training data and does not generalize well to new or unknown input.